 The node operators stake LINK in the Chainlink network to prove their commitment and good intentions.
 Nodes with bigger stakes take priority over nodes with smaller ones when matching them with SLAs.

-- Incentivize the development of oracles that provide data to smart contracts.
+- Incentivizes the development of oracles that provide data to smart contracts.

-- A method of staking by clients who want access to our oracle network.
+- A method of staking by clients who want access to the oracle network.

-The primary purpose of the LINK token is to secure the network by staking them.
-The user must stake a certain amount of LINK tokens to run a ChainLink node, which then acts as an oracle.
+The primary purpose of the LINK token is to secure the network by staking them and faciliatating network operations.
+The user must stake a certain amount of LINK tokens to run a Chainlink node, which then acts as an oracle.
 In return, the user is paid for providing this service.

 How to buy Chainlink